Two men dead after Amtrak crash in Byram

 BYRAM, Miss.
-(WJTV)-Two men are dead after an Amtrak train hit an 18-wheeler tow truck between Jackson and Byram.
+(WJTV) – Two men died after an Amtrak train hit and an 18-wheeler tow truck near Byram Thursday night.

-Officials say the 18-wheeler was towing a tractor trailer to the Jackson Motor Speedway when it was hit by an Amtrak train headed from New Orleans to Memphis.
+According to investigators, the 18-wheeler was towing a tractor trailer to the Jackson Motor Speedway when it was hit by an Amtrak train that was going to Memphis from New Orleans.
+The incident happened just after 5:00 p.m.

-The men have been identified as James Creel from Meridian and Scott Hartsock, from Florida.
+The victims have been identified as James Creel of Meridian and Scott Hartsock of Florida.
+According to Amtrak, there were 142 passengers and crew members on the train, and none of them were injured.

-According to Amtrak, there were 133 passengers on the train and none of them were injured.
+The safety of our customers, employees and public is our top priority.
+Amtrak has a police department with a national safety mission and a partnership with Operation Lifesaver, a national, non-profit safety railroad education group whose goal is to eliminate deaths and injuries at railroad crossings and along railroad rights of way.
+With programs across the nation and in Canada, the organization has trained volunteers who provide free safety talks to community groups, school bus drivers, truck drivers and student drivers to raise awareness of the dangers around railroad tracks and trains.”Amtrak

 Byram Police Chief David Errington says the intersection doesn’t have train crossing arms or flashing lights, which is an issue that’s been discussed before.

-The passengers were stranded on the tracks for a few hours before eventually being bussed away to the Jackson Downtown train station.
+The passengers were stranded on the tracks for a few hours before eventually being bused away to the Jackson Downtown train station.

 The crash is under investigation at this time.